-As Anne Arundel County is governed by elected officials, it cannot guarantee the participation of "not less than one homeless individual or formally homeless individual" on the County Council, its policy making entity.
+As Anne Arundel County is governed by elected officials, it cannot guarantee the participation of "not less than one homeless individual or formerly homeless individual" on the County Council, its policy making entity.
 Therefore, ACDS, on behalf of Anne Arundel County, will implement the procedures described herein to ensure various avenues for consulting with the homeless or ensuring homeless participation where possible.

 ACDS is responsible for the staffing and oversight of the Homeless Coalition, which is the Anne Arundel County Continuum of Care entity and an equivalent policy making entity with regards to homeless issues.
-The Homeless Coalition is an active participant in the planning efforts for the development of its five-year Consolidated Plan and annual Action Plan.
+The Homeless Coalition is an active participant in the planning efforts for the development of the County's five-year Consolidated Plan and annual Action Plan.
 The Homeless Coalition has representation from people who are formerly homeless.
-ACDS will continue to utilize the Homeless Coalition to gain insight, direction, and policy guidance for the planning and implementation of its program for the homeless at shelters and day centers to determine needs and to provide insight in establishing goals and strategies for planning purposes.
-This process ensures that homeless individuals are consulted when considering and making policies and decisions regarding ESG funded facilities, services, or other assistance.
+ACDS will continue to utilize the Homeless Coalition to gain insight, direction, and policy guidance for the planning and implementation of its program for the homeless population.
+The Homeless Coalition conducts focus groups with individuals who are homeless at shelters and day centers to determine needs and to provide insight in establishing goals and strategies for planning purposes.
+This process ensures that homeless individuals are consulted when considering and making policies and decisions regarding ESG-funded facilities, services, or other assistance.